aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

 keywords: "Sum, Count, Average Value, Max Value, Min Value, Excel REST API, Spreadsheet Operations, Aspose.Cells, Excel Cloud API"
 description: "The Aspose.Cells Cloud Web API(Excel Cloud API) can perform data calculations, summation, and averaging, and can also find the maximum and minimum values in an Excel spreadsheet based on the fill or font color of the cells."
 weight: 100
-kwords: Sum, Count, Average Value, Max Value, Min Value, Excel REST API, Spreadsheet Operations, Aspose.Cells, Excel Cloud API
 ---

+## **Overview**

-The API can perform data calculations, summation, and averaging, and can also find the maximum and minimum values in an Excel spreadsheet based on the fill or font color of the cells.
+The API can perform data calculations, summation, averaging, and can also find the maximum and minimum values in an Excel spreadsheet based on the fill or font color of the cells.

 | Calculate Operation | Description |
 | :- | :- |